 We have never declared or paid any dividends on our capital stock.
 We currently intend to retain any future earnings and do not expect to pay any dividends in the foreseeable future.
-In addition, the terms of our debt instruments prohibit us from paying cash dividends on our common stock.
-Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws and provisions of our debt instruments and organizational documents, after taking into account our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors may deem relevant.
+Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws and organizational documents, after taking into account our financial condition, results of operations, capital requirements, general business conditions and other factors that our board of directors may deem relevant.